AnarDocs/LibSocWiki/pages/An_Anarcho-Syndicalist_Commune_(Monty_Python).md

 ## Economics

-The community seems to mainly centered around [farming](Agriculture "wikilink"), presumbly run according to the principles of [workers' self-management](Workers'_Self-Management "wikilink").
+The community seems to mainly centered around [farming](Agriculture.md "wikilink"), presumbly run according to the principles of [workers' self-management](Workers'_Self-Management.md "wikilink").
 Living standards are notably better than some of the surrounding communities, that are often filled with poo running through the streets.